zonemaster/zonemaster-backend/docs/API.md

 ## Protocol

-This API is implemented using [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
+This API is implemented using [JSON-RPC 2.0].

 JSON-RPC request objects are accepted in the body of HTTP POST requests to any path.
 The HTTP request must contain the header `Content-Type: application/json`.

 All JSON-RPC request and response objects have the keys `"jsonrpc"`, `"id"` and `"method"`.
-For details on these, refer to the JSON-RPC 2.0 specification.
+For details on these, refer to the [JSON-RPC 2.0] specification.

 ### Deviations from JSON-RPC 2.0